winton/gitcycle/README.md

 	git track rc

-Now let's create a feature branch from a...
+Now let's create a feature branch from one of the following options:

 ### Github Issue